kezhaozhang/kezhaozhang.GitHub.io/_posts/2023-10-26-Kernel-PCA.md

 \end{array}
 \right). \notag
 $$

-The following code converts data into feature space and calculate the PCA.
+The following code converts data into feature space and calculates the PCA.

 ```python
 from scipy.special import binom